 When to Choose Hospice

-- There is a diagnosis of a life-limited condition such as heart, lung or kidney disease, ALS, AIDS, Alzheimer’s disease, cancer or other illness.
+- You have a diagnosis of a life-limiting condition such as heart, lung or kidney disease; ALS; AIDS; Alzheimer’s disease; or cancer.

-- A life expectancy of six months or less has been determined based on a physician’s or medical director’s clinical judgment regarding the normal course of the individual’s illness, although many patients live longer and enjoy a better quality of life when they receive hospice care.
+- You have a life expectancy of six months or less has been determined, based on a physician’s clinical judgment regarding the normal course of your illness.
+However, many people live longer and enjoy a better quality of life when they receive hospice care.